The Internet Is Small

 Everything changed in 2013 when a new scanner, ZMap, was released by a research team from the University of Michigan.
 ZMap fundamentally changed the way we’re able to view the global Internet, increasing the speed at which you could scan IPv4 space by 1500 times.

 The improvements that ZMap made are intuitive to understand.
 One of the first things that it did was randomize the order of the IPs that you’re scanning on.
 For example, if you use Nmap and you’re scanning the Internet, and you start with the first IP address, and then you go to the second, and the third, you might end up sending a large number of packets to a contiguous range.
-This acts like a denial of service attack against that IP range.
+This acts as a denial of service attack against that IP range.
 But if you randomize the IPs that you’re scanning, you can actually scan much quicker because you’re not sending a bunch of packets to the same owner at the same time.

 ZMap applied a cool mathematical algorithm where it said, “Look.
 Let’s take all the IPs that we want to scan, and let’s arrange them on a circle.
 And we can use this cool algorithm where we’re going to bounce around that circle.
 And when we’re done, we’re guaranteed to have visited every IP once, and only once.”
-This is also useful because you don’t have to keep record of who you’ve scanned, and who you haven’t; you follow the algorithm and you’re guaranteed to hit every IP.
+This is also useful because you don’t have to keep a record of who you’ve scanned, and who you haven’t; you follow the algorithm and you’re guaranteed to hit every IP.

 The second improvement is around handshakes, which are usually conducted in a couple of milliseconds.
 Every so often, however, if there are some network latency issues, there might be a delay.
 If you have to wait for that delay to wrap up – for example, if it takes five seconds – that can start to add up and slow down how quickly you can scan all these different devices.
 ZMap wraps that handshake process into packets and sends them off as quickly as it can, and then they can come back to the scanner at their leisure.
 That also removed some of the latency issues so you could scan much faster.